-- Changing customer requirements, resulting in an extended development cycle for the product. - Delay in the ramp-up of volume production of the customer's products into which our solutions are designed. - Delay or cancellation of the customer's product development plans. - Competitive pressures to reduce our selling price for the customer's end-product. - The discovery of design flaws, defects, errors or bugs in the products, whether or not those defects, errors or bugs are related to our IP interconnect and other solutions that delay the customer from finishing the product in which our IP solution is incorporated. - Lower than expected acceptance of the customers' end-products.
+- Changing customer requirements, resulting in an extended development cycle for the product. - Delay in the ramp-up of volume production of the customer's products into which our solutions are designed. - Delay or cancellation of the customer's product development plans. - Market or competitive pressures to reduce the selling price of the customer's end-product. - The discovery of design flaws, defects, errors or bugs in the products, whether or not those defects, errors or bugs are related to our IP interconnect and other solutions that delay the customer from finishing the product in which our IP solution is incorporated. - Lower than expected acceptance of the customers' end-products.